NASA-PDS/registry/docs/source/user/load1.rst

 Prerequisites
 *************

-  * Elasticsearch server is running.
+  * OpenSearch server is running.
-  * Registry indices are created in Elasticsearch.
+  * Registry indices are created in OpenSearch.
   * Standalone Harvest command-line tool is installed.